Has migraine led to discrimination at work? Michelle Rivas advises affected employees to contact their regional ADA branches.

 My migraine journey started in my early 20s.
-I was pushing myself to excel in a communications career at a high-profile agency and pursuing a master’s degree full time.
-I was working roughly 50 to 60 hours a week and spending another 20 hours on schoolwork.
+I was pushing myself to excel in a communications career at a high-profile agency and pursuing a master’s degree full-time.
+I worked roughly 50 to 60 hours a week and spent another 20 hours on schoolwork.

-I was well aware that stress and exhaustion were my two biggest migraine triggers.
+I knew that stress and exhaustion were my two biggest migraine triggers.
 They were my constant companions in those early years.

-It wasn’t until my migraine symptoms started to impact my work life that I realized I needed to seek medical help.
+It wasn’t until my migraine symptoms started impacting my work life that I realized I needed medical help.

-My manager back then didn’t think that migraine was “a real thing.”
-They believed that migraine was just another fancy word for a headache and an easy excuse to dodge work responsibilities.
+My manager then didn't think migraine was a "real thing."
+They believed that migraine was just another fancy word for headaches and an easy excuse to dodge work responsibilities.

 I was struggling to cope with migraine.
 My relationship with my boss lacked trust, and I needed help.